talk2rajeev/dmm-poc/README.md

 **DMM UI POC**

 It is an POC project for Digital Marketing Master.
+It is build on vanilla JS and HRML CSS

 ## Based upon